ucalgary-srs/pyUCalgarySRS/README.md

 ## Usage

-Below is how the library can be imported:
+Below is how the library can be imported and initialized:

 ```python
 import pyucalgarysrs